Azure-Samples/azure-opensource-labs/cloud-native/aks-open-service-mesh/02-deploying-bookstore-app/README.md

 With an AKS cluster deployed, let's focus on deploying an application and configuring it to work with OSM and NGINX ingress.

 The sample app deployed here is the same application demonstrated in [OSM's Getting Started guide](https://release-v1-2.docs.openservicemesh.io/docs/getting_started/install_apps/).
-The getting started guide uses [port-forwarding for exposing the application](https://release-v1-2.docs.openservicemesh.io/docs/getting_started/install_apps/#view-the-application-uis), but we'll use the managed NGINX ingress controller instead.
-We'll also need to deploy OSM `IngressBackend` configurations to route NGINX-managed ingress traffic to OSM-managed service backends.
+The getting started guide uses [port-forwarding for exposing the application](https://release-v1-2.docs.openservicemesh.io/docs/getting_started/install_apps/#view-the-application-uis), but you will use the managed NGINX ingress controller instead.
+You will also need to deploy OSM `IngressBackend` configurations to route NGINX-managed ingress traffic to OSM-managed service backends.

 ## Application overview